Operating margins of sugar companies expected to moderate in FY22: ICRA

-New Delhi, April 17 (IANS) The operating margins of sugar companies are likely to moderate in FY22 due to higher production cost and reduced export subsidy, ratings agency ICRA said in a statement.
+New Delhi: The operating margins of sugar companies are likely to moderate in FY22 due to higher production cost and reduced export subsidy, ratings agency ICRA said in a statement.

 Besides, benefits from improved distillery performance was also cited by the agency as a factor that might moderate operating margins.